 - It should contain what’s often referred to as an “MFN” (most favored nation) provision allowing the terms to be amended and restated to be on par with the next financing round (when angels get involved).
 This ensures that the lack of a valuation cap does not result in your later investors (who usually insist on a cap) getting a better deal than your biggest risk-takers (your friends and family).

 The reason for not having a valuation cap is simple: if you don’t know what you’re doing, you’ll either (i) make it too high and signal to future investors that you’re a bit clueless, and it will look bad if your next money gets a lower cap than your earlier (highest risk) money, or (ii) you’ll set it too low, and future investors will use it as a starting point for arguing why their valuation cap should be low as well.
 The latter issue is referred to as “anchoring” your valuation, and it’s not a good idea.

-A convertible note with a discount on the Series A/AA price, no valuation cap, and an MFN provision is the most common structure for a F&F round.
+A convertible note or SAFE with a discount on the Series A/AA price, no valuation cap, and an MFN provision is the most common structure for a F&F round.
 However, it often makes sense to provide one extra provision that, while totally logical, isn’t quite convention: the MFN should ensure that your F&F get a discount on the valuation cap that angel investors get.

 The classic MFN in a F&F note ensures that, at best, your F&F will get the same terms as your first angel investors.
 But obviously your friends and family took on way more risk than even your earliest angels will.
-Though it means a bit more dilution, if you want to be as fair as possible you’ll ensure your F&F MFN includes language amending the F&F notes to include a valuation cap that’s, say, 20% lower than your first angel notes.
+Though it means a bit more dilution, if you want to be as fair as possible you’ll ensure your F&F MFN includes language amending the F&F notes to include a valuation cap that’s, say, 20-30% lower than your first angel notes/SAFEs.
 Most friends and family won’t ask for something like this, because maximum return is not their primary motivation in writing you a check: but many founders would agree it’s the right thing to do for the people without whom you could never have built the company.

 Finally, the above principle can logically be applied to Founder Convertible Notes as well.
 If you’re papering investment in your own startup well before angels will even talk to you, you shouldn’t be setting a valuation, but there’s a good argument for why it should still receive terms that are at least slightly better than what your first angels receive.